-Qemu is very old virtualization technology used to virtualize system components and run operating systems on it.
+Qemu is a very old virtualization technology used to virtualize system components and run operating systems on it.
 Before KVM and XEN QEMU was used heavily but it can not race with VMWARE or VIRTUAL PC.
-But with the KVM qemu get superfast speed for computing by using hardware based virtualization.
+But with the KVM Qemu get superfast speed for computing by using hardware-based virtualization.
 QEMU acts as a hardware supplier and KVM is the CPU.
-KVM resides in linux kernel and there is little configuration for it.
+KVM resides in Linux kernel and there is a little configuration for it.
 Virtualization configuration is made on the QEMU.

 Download Cloud Images

 Popular Linux distributions like Fedora, CentOS, Debian, Ubuntu, RedHat provides virtual machine images in various formats like raw, qcow2, vmdk, etc. We will download the Fedora 25 cloud image from the following link which is provided by the Fedora Project.
 Download with wget like below.